 And the truth is he genuinely gets more enjoyment out of doing things together.
 I was like, that doesn’t make any sense, because I like doing things by myself.
 But it enabled me to let him off the hook for being too in my space.
 Oh, this is actually how he is wired.

-[00:16:11] Scott Snibbe: My wife just wants to make sure we have that.
+[00:16:01] Scott Snibbe: Yeah, my wife and I actually have the same dynamic.
 And now I understand how absolutely legitimate that is.
 I used to see it, selfishly, through my own lens of that’s not important, but now I see it’s just another way of seeing reality.

 [00:16:26] Susan Piver: Yeah, that’s great.
-Full respect for the pillow-bringing.
 And you do think that’s silly if that’s not your focus and then the person for whom it is a focus feels ashamed or bad or angry, whatever it might be.
 But then you think, Oh, this person is just very concerned with their physical space and that’s how they feel safe.

 And I feel safe, if I’m a one-to-one person, through conversation with others or through doing things together, that makes me feel safe.
 So they’re just different.